-Dr. Steve Zurcher
+Dr. Stephen A. Zurcher

-The advent of the European Union brought economic integration into the forefront of discussions regarding globalization.
-The astonishing development of Japan, China and the Asian Tigers over recent decades has made the idea of Asian integration a key topic from the boardroom to the classroom.
-This course examines the remarkable development of Asian economies and the potential they represent in the global market.
+The advent of the European Union and the North American Free Trade Agreement (NAFTA) has brought economic integration into the forefront of discussions regarding globalization.
+The astonishing development of Japan, China and the Asian tigers over recent decades has made the idea of Asian integration a key topic from the boardroom to the classroom.
+This course explores the remarkable development of Asian economies and the potential they represent in the global market.
 We will examine the progress and missteps of the region's development and explore in detail the creation of the Association of Southeast Asian Nations (ASEAN) and the Asia-Pacific Economic Cooperation forum (APEC) organizations.

 Naturally, no course on Asian integration would be complete without considering the current and future role of China within the region and beyond.
-Students will discuss and develop a SWOT analysis of the possibility of an Asian union as a counterbalance to the European Union.
-This exercise will encourage the students to brainstorm about the role that Japan would play in such a union as well as the global market's response to such a union.
+Students will discuss and develop analysis of the possibility of an Asian union led by China and or Japan as a counterbalance to the European Union and NAFTA.
+This exercise will encourage the students to brainstorm about the role that Japan would play with China in such a union as well as the global market's response.

-- The history and development of Asian economies

-- Cultural, political and structural challenges to integration

-- The Asian financial crisis

-- ASEAN and APEC

-- China, Japan and an Asian union
+The history and development of various Asian economies Cultural, political and structural challenges to integration The Asian financial crisis and its impact on Asian integration Review of regionals trade organizations such as the EU and NAFTA ASEAN and APEC organizations China, Japan and a potential Asian economic union